Sukki Singapora: Early life

-Singapora was born to a Singaporean Indian father with Malayali roots in Kerala, and an English mother, both doctors, and has two sisters.
+Singapora was born to a Singaporean Indian father with Malayali roots in Kerala, and an English mother, both doctors.
+She has two sisters.
 While young, her father moved the family to Cornwall, although she spent her childhood in a small Indian Singaporean community around the Goodman Road area in Singapore and was brought up with traditional Asian values.
 As a child, she trained in classical ballet.
 She became a British citizen at 18 and attended the University of Nottingham.
 After graduation, she worked in the IT industry.

 Career

 In February 2011, she auditioned for a part in a cabaret theatre near Manchester and was hired as one of the dancers.
 She was slowly given more solos and was offered other gigs; "I was fortunate enough to be offered enough shows that I no longer needed a day job."

 Singapora's burlesque performances are noted for being lavish with elaborate costumes and a Bollywood-influenced style.
 Her emphasis is on sensuality and fusing Western and Eastern styles with a particular nod to classic Hollywood glamour and inspiration from Barbara Yung, a 1950s American-Chinese performer.

 She gained global recognition appearing in Esquire as "Women We Love", FHM India and the front cover of international burlesque magazine Burlesque Bible and in 2013 her performances were praised for their daring attitude.

 In 2019 she made her television debut with the Netflix docu-series Singapore Social.

-She is also a passionate activist who campaigns for women's rights.
+She is also an activist who campaigns for women's rights.